Skip to main content

 Why does Setback matter for a California ADU or remodel?

 Setback comes up in the zoning and land-use side of nearly every Greater LA and Bay Area project we touch.
 Setbacks are the minimum distances required between any structure and the front, side, or rear property lines.
 Getting it right at design saves rework later — getting it wrong is one of the most common reasons permits stall.
+See how it lands in our five-phase process and the relevant field guides.

 Where will I see Setback on my own project?